 Note: If you get a cut, it doesn’t mean it will definitely become infected, or that you will develop lymphedema.
 Just use good common sense to reduce the risk of infection and take quick action if any symptoms appear.

 If you develop infection or recurrent infections

 Typically, your doctor will need to see you within a few days to make sure the antibiotic is working.
 Symptoms of infection should start clearing up within a few days, although you’ll likely need to continue taking the medication for longer than that.
-If your infection doesn’t respond, you may need to be admitted to the hospital to receive antibiotics intravenously (through a needle inserted into your vein).
+If your infection doesn’t respond, you may need to be admitted to the hospital to receive antibiotics intravenously, which means the medicine is delivered directly into your bloodstream through an IV or a port.
 Just be sure the IV isn’t inserted into the arm or hand on the side of your body that has the infection.